 29. How much do DYPER drivers get paid?

-While DYPER drivers are paid on a per-stop basis, earnings can be up to $25/hour.
+While DYPER drivers are paid on a per route basis.

 Recyclops Driver Help Desk